 It also revealed another lesson to me; When you have a dream and you have started to work towards it, reality is that sometimes the journey may suddenly look endless and the results may look bleak – that is usually the best time to seek the support and help of trusted friends who share the same passions as you.
 You will be amazed as to how a simple action from them can get you bouncing back and rearing to go!

 The greatest lesson i learnt from it all is how the Grace of God abounds daily unto great things.
-I decided to take my mind off the overwhelming vision (which was that i needed to write sooo many stories to compile into a book) and focus on getting past each day.
+I decided to take my mind off the overwhelming vision (which was that I needed to write so many stories to compile into a book) and focus on getting past each day.

 I titled this post Gods grace day by day because that is what has kept me going since the last time i blogged here.
 Which is why i gave the book the same title… in Hebrew.
 So watch out for a book titled JEMIMA!